 - Subdirectory (e.g. www.example.com/fr/)

 Each of these have their pros and cons, but subdirectories are easy to set up and maintain.
-We use them within the Weglot Translate plugin, which uses rewrite rules to create a unique URL for each language.
+We use them within the Weglot translation solution, which uses rewrite rules to create a unique URL for each language version of your site.

 2. Apply hreflang Tags

 These tags can be inserted in the header section of the original page or submitted via a sitemap.
 For example, an hreflang tag referencing a French page intended for readers in Canada could look like this: